Using animals in research

 What proportion of your research involves animals?

 The majority of the projects that we fund do not involve any element of animal research.
-While our research portfolio is constantly evolving, currently three in every ten of our projects use animals in some way.
+While our research portfolio is constantly evolving, currently four in every ten of our projects use animals in some way.

 As animals and humans are so different, surely no research using animals will have any value for humans?